corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/cordapps/system-flows.md

 A second parameter, `systemFlowsStuckSkipThreshold`, may also be configured (its default is 1m).
 This integer parameter specifies the duration that a system flow can be stuck on a suspension point during the system flow phase before it is skipped.
 Such a flow will skip up to two times: once in checkpoint system flows phase, then again in startup system flows phase.

-If you specify runSystemFlowsAtStartup then EnterpriseLedgerRecoveryFlow will run at startup with default parameters, which means recovery will be attempted from all the nodes in the network map.
-It is possible to override this with your own system flow that invokes EnterpriseLedgerRecovery flow where you can then specify your own parameters.
-This is done via the supercedes property.
-The System flow annotation has the property `supersedes`.
+If you specify `runSystemFlowsAtStartup`, then EnterpriseLedgerRecoveryFlow will run at startup with default parameters, which means recovery will be attempted from all the nodes in the network map.
+It is possible to override this with your own system flow that invokes the EnterpriseLedgerRecovery flow where you can then specify your own parameters.
+This is done via the system flow `supersedes` property.
 This is used with the fully qualified name of another system flow to run that in its place at startup.

-For example, the following example shows how an existing system flow A could be superseded by flow B:
+For example, the following example shows how the existing System Flow EnterpriseLedgerRecoveryFlow could be superseded by MyCustomEnterpriseLedgerRecoveryFlow:

 ```
-@SystemFlow(supersedes = "com.r3.mypackage.FlowA")
-@StartableByRPC
+@SystemFlow(supersedes="net.corda.node.internal.aliasing.flows.EnterpriseLedgerRecoveryFlow")
+@StartableByRpc
 @InitiatingFlow
-class FlowB : FlowLogic<Unit>() {
+class MyCustomEnterpriseLedgerRecoveryFlow : FlowLogic<Unit>() {
     @Suspendable
     override fun call() {
-   //my code
+    // does something else and/or call EnterpriseLedgerRecovery with specific parameters
     }
 }
 ```